-Geoff is the trust’s part-time executive officer who moved to Queenstown in 2016 after taking early retirement from his career as a medical practitioner.
+Geoff is the trust’s part-time executive officer who moved to Queenstown in 2016 after taking early retirement from his career as a hospital doctor.
 He and his wife emigrated to New Zealand from the UK in 1997.
 They have been fortunate to travel to many parts of the world with a focus on wildernesses and wildlife conservation.
 He is a keen birder, finding them fascinating and wonderful creatures.

 A keen conservationist, Andrew comes from a background of biosciences and natural history filmmaking.
 Since 2008 he has been manager of Te Kakano Aotearoa native plant nursery – a community initiative to restore habitats around Lake Wanaka.
 He has also helped DOC with rodent control in the Dart Valley and is active in Forest & Bird/DOC’s predator control programme in the Makarora to Haast area.

 Tim is a brand consultant, graphic designer and creative from Hastings in the UK.
 After graduating from DeMontford University he spent five years working for a specialist issue and community-based design agency.
 After traveling extensively in Europe and Asia he discovered the treasures of New Zealand in 1996.
 In 1999 he launched Fluid Visual Communications, a dedicated design and brand management agency in Queenstown.
 He is co-owner and publisher of The Source (the town’s longest serving events and entertainment guide) and the Front Room Gallery, a community arts space for local artists to show their work publicly.
 He focuses on community engagement, is a founding member and board member of the Queenstown Coastguard unit and a fully qualified search and rescue skipper.
 He lives in Sunshine Bay with his partner Kirsten, both proud to call Queenstown their home.